Kylie Jenner Nude Photo? Jenner Reportedly Part Of Larger Celebrity Nude Leak

 Some online are comparing the nude photo leak to the larger celebrity leak in 2014, which targeted dozens of celebrities including Kate Upton and Jennifer Lawrence.
 That case drew national attention and even an FBI investigation, eventually leading to the conviction of a 36-year-old Pennsylvania man for hacking into celebrity email accounts by either guessing or getting them to give up passwords.

 That incident was dubbed “The Fappening” online, and some have taken to calling this week’s incident “The Fappening 2” or “The Fappening 2.0.”
-But so far, there is no proof that the pictures leaked online are legitimate or part of a larger hacking incident.
+However, so far, there is no proof that the pictures leaked online are legitimate or part of a larger hacking incident.

 Latest celebrity nude leaks show need for better digital security education and practices #fappening https://t.co/VnpuhdUXz0 pic.twitter.com/e8Qpby8Top